 Authorities at the airport may approach you and ask you for a waybill.

 The waybill allows law enforcement officials to see information about your current or most recent ride.

-*Access your Dashboard either through the left panel menu in the Lyft app, or by going to lyft.com/drive in a web browser.
+*Access your Dashboard either through the left panel menu in the Lyft Driver app or by going to lyft.com/drive in a web browser.

-If you run into any trouble, reach out to our Support team.
+If you run into any trouble, reach out to us by tapping 'Contact Support' below.
+Report an accident, safety incident, or citation if you're in an accident or safety-related incident.
 We're here to help 24/7.

 If you conduct prohibited operations at any airport, officials are issuing citations and Lyft is prevented from covering any costs for those prohibited airport rides.

-Even if you conduct permitted operations at an airport, you still must follow airport regulations (e.g., trade dress, airport permit placard).
-LAX Airport will issue administrative citations to drivers who do not follow these rules.
-You are responsible for paying any tickets you receive for violating airport rules and regulations.
+Even if you conduct permitted operations at an airport, you still must follow airport regulations (for example, posting trade dress or airport permit placard).
+LAX will issue administrative citations to drivers who don't follow these rules.
+You're responsible for paying any tickets you receive for violating airport rules and regulations.
 Failure to comply with airport regulations may result in a deactivation of your driver account.